-One of the most difficult things to assimilate of a triathlete is to swim in open water, as we are used to swimming in a pool, where everyone comes and goes in addition to maintaining a certain order and respect in each street.
+One of the most difficult things to assimilate of a triathlete is to swim in open water, since we are used to swimming in a pool, where everyone comes and goes in addition to maintaining a certain order and respect in each street.

-- The first, look for your rhythm, try to be comfortable and visualize participants of your same level.
+- The first, look for your rhythm, Try to be comfortable and visualize participants of your same level.

 - During your pool workouts, enter the simulation of Orient each 5 stroke, so the situation in the competition will not be unknown to you.

 - If you ever swallow water, you feel the choking sensation, etc., stop or swim on a breaststroke / back for a while and get your breath back, you will quickly feel good again and be able to swim normally again.

 - Keep in mind one thing, you will always be monitored by the organization / officers / civil protection.
 If you have any mishap, and you cannot continue, raise your arm so that they see you and they will quickly go after you.
 Sometimes it is best to stop swimming, float a little, recover and swim slowly again.

 - If you take Neoprene, you will realize that you have a lot more buoyancy, so you can recover without losing a lot of energy.

 If you want information about custom workouts, contact us